-A project idea will be discussed with the internship supervisor and the academy coordinator, Camber Starling.
+A project idea will be discussed with the internship supervisor and the Career Development Coordinator.
 After an idea is chosen and approved, you will work on the project during the internship experience and collect information to use in a final presentation.
 The employer, school representatives, parents and others may be present during your presentation.
 This will be the time to share what you have learned and thank the people you have worked with during the internship.